josephgreffenkomala/josephgreffenkomala.github.io/src/content/projects/Final Datathon.md

 * **Continuous Learning and Model Updates**: Establishing mechanisms for continuous learning and regular model updates would ensure the system remains relevant and effective over time.

 ## 🔗 Attachments
-* **GitHub Repository:** [Link to GitHub Repository] (Please provide the actual GitHub link if available, as it was mentioned in the initial prompt but not explicitly in the PDFs.)
 * **Technical Report:** [Stack Overfit_Laporan Teknis (1).pdf](Stack%20Overfit_Laporan%20Teknis%20(1).pdf)
 * **Presentation Slides:** [Stack Overfit_Presentasi (1) (1).pdf](Stack%20Overfit_Presentasi%20(1)%20(1).pdf)